garrandall/popular-music-data/tracks/broken-wings-mr--mister.md

 You got to learn to fly, learn to live and love so free When we hear the voices sing
-The book of love will open up for us and let us in Yeah, yeah, yeah, yeah, ooh
+The book of love will open up for us and let us in Yeah, yeah, yeah, yeah, oh